kunday/cloudformer/README.md

       app - Not Deployed
     ================================================

-Running `rake apply` will create an environment or update existing depending on the nature of action requested in parameters:
+Running `rake apply[stack_name]` will create an environment or update existing depending on the nature of action requested in parameters:

     Initializing stack creation...
     ==================================================================================================